pablo-meier/Pablog/posts/2014-12-01-tech-of-sup-android-libraries.md

 territory here, and while SQLite is laborious and gross, it’s generally easier to understand its use and failures.

-### Lesser-knowns: Phrase, Timber, pidcat, Hugo, NineOldAndroids, and ActionBarSherlock?
+<h3 id="lesserknowns-phrase-timber-pidcat-hugo-nineoldandroids-and-actionbarsherlock">Lesser-knowns: Phrase, Timber, pidcat, Hugo, NineOldAndroids, and ActionBarSherlock?</h3>

 These I’ll just sprint through.